robertopauletto/javascript/README.md

   <a name="functions--iife"></a><a name="7.2"></a>
   - [7.2](#functions--iife) Wrap immediately invoked function expressions in parentheses. eslint: [`wrap-iife`](https://eslint.org/docs/rules/wrap-iife)

-    > Why?
+    > Perchè?
 An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.
 Note that in a world with modules everywhere, you almost never need an IIFE.

     ```javascript
     // immediately-invoked function expression (IIFE)